lynndz3/bookbound/README.md

 <br>

-## Please contribute!
-Here's how.
+## If you want to get it running locally:

 <ol>
 <li>Fork me</li>

 <li>Install NPM dependencies (see package.json for all dependencies)</li>

-<li>In `.public/javascripts/passport-setup.js` update the callback URL to `http://localhost:3000/create-account/google/callback`</li>

 <li>Run script:</li>